 If you have completed this stage, or just want to practice speeding up your grip changes as opposed to learning them, then move onto practices with a shuttle.

 It may be a good idea to start off with a conditioned routine where you are switching grips after every shot.
-This maybe playing a backhand defensive shot followed by a forehand defensive shot, or a backhand drive followed by a forehand drive – you could even do these against a wall if you didn’t have anyone to practice with!
+This may be playing a backhand defensive shot followed by a forehand defensive shot, or a backhand drive followed by a forehand drive – you could even do these against a wall if you don’t have anyone to practice with!

 The best players are so used to changing grips and choosing the right grips they don’t even know they’re doing it – it’s trained into the unconscious mind.
 And that’s what we want to happen with any technique we learn!

-We have also created a YouTube video on this topic, teaching the 4 grips in badminton with demonstrations of how to hold the racket and each shot you would play with the different grips.
-Check it out here:
+We also created a YouTube video on everything we discussed above, so if you’re interested in more visual demonstrations of how to hold the racket and shots you can play with the different grips, you can check it out below!